jbjonesjr/best-practices/README.md

-# VA Software Open-Source Best Practices
+# VA Software Managment Best Practices

 The centerpiece of modern software development and management is a single, authoritative code repository with source control and collaboration.